 Rhett Butler , Founder, Mongabay Inspirations & News from

 Andrea Lipps, Associate Curator, Cooper Hewitt Smithsonian Design Museum

 Isabel Nottaris, Deputy Director, Toulouse Museum of Natural History

 – Want to get involved in Les Savanturiers ?
 Projects for teachers, from kindergarten to high school can be downloaded here.

 May 12 – Do Something!
 How museums and educators can engage the public to take environmental action

-Join us as we discuss examples of interdisciplinary programs and public engagement strategies and reflect on opportunities to further advance actions for a sustainable future.
-In this session, we are convening museum curators, scientists, and education experts to exchange views on the following questions:
+In this session, we are convening museum curators, scientists, and education experts to discuss examples of interdisciplinary programs and public engagement strategies and reflect on opportunities to further advance actions for a sustainable future, and to exchange views on the following questions:

 What role and responsibility can / should museums and educators have to address our global environmental challenges?